ldstep/ldstephensnet/content/blog/social-media.md

 tags:
 ---

 Hey friends, let's talk social media.
 It's been around forever, and you know what?
 I gotta confess, I've never been a huge fan.
-Facebook, Instagram, TikTok, Snapchat – I’ve had an account on any of them.
+Facebook, Instagram, TikTok, Snapchat – I’ve never had an account on any of them.

 The closest I came was Twitter.
 Used to have it on and off, mainly to keep up with current events.
 But after that whole thing with the shitposter buying XTwitter I said fuck this and deleted my account for good.